-Throughout the storage industry overfill prevention is a key aspect of safe and reliable tank operations.
-But at the same time, level measurement has often been considered as one of the most difficult and unreliable measurements.
-Obsolete practices and equipment has contributed to the problem.
-For example, outdated mechanical gauges and indirect measurement methods are often used as the primary level measurement.
-Maybe a mechanical switch is used as a highlevel alarm.
-These older type of gauging methods generally have a high failure rate.
+Throughout the storage industry, overfill prevention is a key aspect of safe and reliable tank operations.
+At the same time, level measurement has often been considered as one of the most difficult and unreliable measurements.
+Obsolete practices and equipment have contributed to the problem.
+For example, outdated mechanical gauges and indirect measurement methods are often used as the primary level measurement, and a mechanical switch is sometimes used as a high-level alarm.
+These older gauging methods generally have a high failure rate.

-Modern level technologies like radar have the capacity to eliminate most of the problems associated with these older type systems.
-Besides offering better accuracy, they can also give internal diagnostics that can be used for predictive maintenance.
-The ultimate goal is of course to increase reliability and availability, thereby reducing the risk for overfills as well as getting reliable operations.
-The tank gauging community has been at the forefront of introducing these new overfill prevention technologies for most types of bulk storage plants including LNG terminals.
+Modern technologies, such as radar, have the capacity to eliminate most of the problems associated with these older systems.
+Besides offering better accuracy, they can also provide internal diagnostics that can be used for predictive maintenance.
+The ultimate goal is to increase reliability and availability, thereby reducing the risk for overfills and improving reliability.
+The tank gauging community has been at the forefront of introducing these new overfill prevention technologies for most types of bulk storage plants, including LNG terminals.

-One important driver for the focus on overfill prevention in the general bulk liquid storage industry is some recent accidents like the Buncefield incident in south east England in 2005.
-As a consequence terminal owners and owners are implementing the use of the most modern and safest practices available.
-High-quality level gauge plus an independent overfill prevention system is now becoming an essential given for progressive tank owners.
-The tank gauging industry has plenty of experience and established best practices for selection of the primary level gauge.
-But partially due to experiences from recent accidents, partially due to new technologies and equipment cost reductions, old best practices for the high-level alarm are being questioned.
-The trend is rapidly changing from using a simple switch into the following more refined requirements for high-level alarm functionality:
+There has been increased focus on overfill prevention in the general bulk liquid storage industry because of some recent accidents, such as the Buncefield incident in South East England in 2005.
+As a consequence, terminal owners are implementing the most modern and safest practices available.
+A high-quality level gauge plus an independent overfill prevention system is now becoming an essential purchase for progressive tank owners.
+The tank gauging industry has plenty of experience and has established best practices for selection of the primary level gauge.
+But due to experiences from recent accidents, new technologies and equipment cost reductions, previous best practices for the high-level alarm are being questioned.
+The trend is rapidly changing from using a simple switch into following more refined requirements for high-level alarm functionality, including: